MichaelLarocca/blog-michael-jude-larocca/posts/2025/05-25/how-to-build-a-star-wars-language-translator-in-react.md

 ---

 ###### *Are you now excited to integrate the Aurebesh translator into your React projects?
 Do you have any creative ideas for using this component in your own applications?
-Please share the article and comment*
+Please share the article and comment!*

 ---